-It is important for organisations who aspire to have a successful continuous business improvement to have an in-depth understanding of the organistation’s business processes.
+It is important for organisations that aspire to have a successful continuous business improvement to have an in-depth understanding of the organistation’s business processes.
 This knowledge and understanding is important for creating the right improvement decisions and effectively manage the change.

 To achieve the best outcome for process analysis during process improvement projects, business leaders should understand the importance of having the right process characteristics and standards that comes along with it.
 In this article, we will introduce the top process attributes that will help business improvement teams to achieve an efficient and effective process analysis.